Wakefield Train Depot

 Train service played a major part in the birth of towns across the country and that was also true in Wakefield's history.
 The train track ran through the town and was completed from Sioux City, Iowa, to Wakefield in 1881.

-The first depot was built that same year and was finished on January 1, 1882.
+The first depot building was built that same year and was finished on January 1, 1882.
 It was built out of clapboard, but that didn't hold up very well.
-Around 1925, a second depot was rebuilt on the same location as the first one.
+Around 1925, a second depot building was rebuilt on the same location as the first one.

 The railroad was an important part of Wakefield's growth.
 Soon after it was built through town, there was a need for more hotels to accomodate passengers who were waiting for connections.
 J. F. Slinger's hotel had a restaurant in it to help take care of hungry travelers and Mrs. C. Porter had a restaurant at the depot.